Applicants MUST be enrolled in school.

 Both undergraduate and graduate students are eligible for unpaid APHA internships.
-The internships at APHA are extremely beneficial to those seeking to acquire practical work experience in the above-mentioned areas.
-Candidates should be working towards a bachelor, graduate, or postgraduate degree, and all majors are welcome.
+The internships at APHA are extremely beneficial to those seeking to acquire practical work experience.
+Candidates should be working toward a bachelor's, graduate or postgraduate degree, and all majors are welcome.

 Opportunities for internships are available year-round.
-Internships can be developed for a 3-4 month period, an academic quarter, an academic semester, or for a full year.
-To assure that the intern maximizes his/her experience, we prefer to have students commit a minimum of 20 hours a week to the internship and for those students visiting for a semester, full time, if possible.
+Internships can be developed for a 3-4 month period, an academic quarter, an academic semester or a full year.
+To assure that the intern maximizes his/her experience, we prefer to have students commit a minimum of 20 hours a week to the internship, and for those students visiting for a semester, full-time, if possible.

 APHA internships are unpaid.

 Upon receipt, applications will be screened to determine which applicant best meets the needs of the application’s desired area of interest.
 APHA staff will then interview selected applicants for internship positions.
-Follow this link if you are interested in applying for an internship.
-All candidates must submit their application online for considerations.
-Fax or mail entries will not be accepted.
+Visit the online Internship Center if you are interested in applying for an internship.
+All candidates must submit their application online for consideration.

 While internships are available year-round, students may also intern for a specific academic period or for the summer.
 Applications will be accepted on a rolling basis until the position is filled.